 CLICK HERE FOR OUR LATEST UPDATE

-The guidelines set out below are based on the Government’s latest announcement (10 May 2020) and the LTA Guidance (13 May 2020).
+The guidelines set out below are based on the Government’s latest announcement effective 1 June 2020 and the LTA Guidance (13 May 2020).
+The LTA updated its advice on 31 May 2020.
 Members are reminded that these rules are put in place to reduce the risk of contracting Covid-19.
 This risk cannot be removed, and you therefore play at TWLTC within these rules at your own risk.
 Government guidelines will change, and you should follow these guidelines at all times.

 TWLTC will maintain an accurate record of who is playing and when.
 Changes have been made to our booking system requiring you to enter the name(s) of all people with whom you are playing.
 You will be prompted when making your booking and will not be able to complete the booking without the inclusion of this information.
 This must be carried out for coaching sessions as well, and in the case that a parent/guardian is present in the club, that must also be recorded.
 This will help with contact tracing if necessary.